gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 operator, the `==` so we need this to happen first.
 The negation operator, `!` has a higher precedence then the `==` operator.

 There is a better way.
-Go provides a not equals to operator, typed `!=`.
-It is more usual to use the not equals to operator, the `!=` instead of the bracketed expression.
+Go provides a 'not equals to' operator, typed `!=`.
+It is more usual to use the 'not equals to' operator, the `!=` instead of the bracketed expression.

 If the number on the left of the `!=` operator is different from the number on the